-Product Labels are grouped into three categories, which can be searched together or independently in the DSLD via the Advanced Search page:
+Product Labels are grouped either on or off market, which can be searched together or independently in the DSLD via the Advanced Search page:

 "Outer Packaging" is a product description field specific to the DSLD.
 This field will have the response selection of "present/not present" and identify whether the dietary supplement product container is marketed with an outer carton of any type.

 For each dietary supplement product in the DSLD, the product name is identified from the main label.
 In a separate field in the database, but linked to the name, is the product Brand.
 The user can search the DSLD for all products with a specific brand and/or by the product names.

 Product trademark is a distinctive symbol used to identify that the products for which the trademark appears originate from a unique source, and to distinguish products of one entity from those of other entities.
 A trademark is a type of intellectual property.